THANK YOU NHS!

-Michael Stephens is the Research Fellow for Middle East Studies and Head of RUSI Qatar.
+Michael Stephens was the Research Fellow for Middle East Studies.
 He joined RUSI’s London office in September 2010, first in the Nuclear Security Programme before moving to International Security Studies, where he served until March 2020.

 From March to June 2017 Michael was seconded into the Foreign and Commonwealth Office, serving as the Senior Research Analyst for Syria and Lebanon.

-His research has focused on Iraqi Kurdistan, and the Kurdish regions of Syria, their social composition and responses to the threat from the Islamic State; Arab Shia identity across the Middle East and its relationship with Iran, which included co-authoring a Whitehall report focusing on regional responses to Iran’s nuclear programme (2014).
+Michael’s research has focused on Iraqi Kurdistan, and the Kurdish regions of Syria, their social composition and responses to the threat from the Islamic State; Arab Shia identity across the Middle East and its relationship with Iran, which included co-authoring a Whitehall report focusing on regional responses to Iran’s nuclear programme (2014).
 He is also a specialist in Gulf security, particularly the politics of Saudi Arabia and Qatar.

 As a frequent commentator on Middle East affairs, his writing has appeared in many news outlets and he is also a regular broadcast commentator.
 Michael also regularly advises the Crown Prosecution Service on issues relating to national security, and counter terrorism.